Longevity, Magazine

 Dr. Mark Hyman

-Mark Hyman is an American family physician, best-selling author and functional medicine practitioner.
-In his recent best-selling book 'Young Forever', he describes food as medicine to support longevity, energy, mental clarity, happiness and more.
-The doctor is an internationally recognized figure in the field of functional medicine and discusses many different topics related to health and longevity on his podcast 'The Doctor's Farmacy'.
+Mark Hyman is an American family physician, bestselling author and functional medicine practitioner.
+In his recently published bestselling book 'Young Forever', he describes food as medicine to support longevity, energy, mental clarity, happiness and much more.
+The doctor is an internationally recognized figure in the field of functional medicine and discusses many different topics related to health and longevity in his podcast 'The Doctor's Farmacy'.

 Dr. Peter Attia

 Peter Attia is one of the most renowned people in the longevity scene.
-The American physician and health researcher is known, among other things, for his podcast 'The Drive', in which he discusses a variety of topics for a healthy and long life together with guests.
-At the latest with his new best-selling book 'Outlive - The Science and Art of Longevity', Peter Attia also became known outside the scientific community.
-Here you can read more about Peter Attia and his longevity secrets.
+The American doctor and health researcher is known for his podcast 'The Drive', in which he discusses a variety of topics for a healthy and long life with guests.
+Peter Attia also became known outside the scientific community with his new bestselling book 'Outlive - The Science and Art of Longevity'.

 Dave Asprey

-On a trip to Tibet, the American computer scientist Dave Asprey, enjoyed a tea with typical yak butter and noticed that he felt much better physically and mentally.
-In a way, this experience was the starting signal for a new life for today's entrepreneur and best-selling author of 'Superhuman'.
-He summarized his findings as the Bulletproof Diet and has set a goal of living to 180.
-Here you can find out how he wants to achieve this.
+On a trip to Tibet, the American computer scientist Dave Asprey enjoyed a cup of tea with typical yak butter and noticed that he felt much better physically and mentally.
+This experience was the starting signal for a new life for the now entrepreneur and bestselling author of 'Superhuman'.
+He summarized his findings as the Bulletproof Diet and has set himself the goal of living to be 180 years old.

 Bryan Johnson

 The successful American entrepreneur invests several million dollars a year in his own rejuvenation program 'Blueprint'.
-You can read about the specific steps he takes and the supplements that complement his strict nutritional routine on his website.
-He describes himself as the "most examined" person on earth.
+You can read about the specific steps he takes and which supplements complement his strict dietary routine in our article about Bryan Johnson's Blueprint project.
+He describes himself as the "most studied" person on earth.

 Epiage (epigenetic age test) by MoleQlar